raphaellarrinaga/covid-good-news/README.md

 > Display an optimistic list of links regarding COVID-19 news.
 Content is managed under Google Sheets. [covidgoodnews.be](https://covidgoodnews.be).

+## Content

+The content of this app is managed from a Google Sheet.
+Just send me a message if you want an access.

 ## Roadmap

+- use netlify form to provide feedback
 - fix og:image base url
 - provide a view for youtube videos, facebook, twitter, images only
 - set date with timestamp
-- pwa
+- pwa (download, push notifcation)
-- better way to provide feed back
 - transiton on page load
-- protect google sheet.
-- improve json load
+- improve json load, cache
-- load more
+- list items load more
+- review css, scss, css variables.

 ## Development